 Who conducts ACE Learning visits?

 At the heart of NEASC Accreditation are the peer reviewers which conduct the bulk of our school visits.
 NEASC volunteers are education professionals motivated by the opportunity to help their colleagues achieve success.
-To qualify for participation in ACE Learning visits to international schools, volunteers undergo rigorous in-person training plus additional written work.
-Newly selected visitors are paired with an experienced visitor for their first ACE vist.
+To qualify for participation in ACE Learning Visits to international schools, volunteers undergo rigorous in-person training plus additional written work.
+Newly selected visitors are paired with an experienced visitor for their first ACE Learning Vist.

-What are the 4 C’s of ACE Accreditation, and what do they have to do with the process?
+What are the 4 Cs of ACE Learning and what do they have to do with the process?

 - conceptual understanding of learning

 - a capacity for change